uzairrj/python-projects/README.md

-# python-projects
+# My University Projects Python
-My private python projects
+These are some my university projects of python